Ipswich owner: New boss to have narrower remit than McCarthy

 I want to find someone who buys into the club’s plans.
 We’ve got eight or nine homegrown players from our academy in the first team squad.
 We’ve had more players on the pitch aged under 23 than any other club in the champ this year and we’ve recently given new contracts to a number of younger players.

 We’ve spent nearly £5m on the academy over the last three years.
 We’ve got great facilities - they’re certainly comparable with clubs outside the PL and probably equal to some even at that level.
 The stability at manager level and backroom staff has created the environment for those players to come forward.
 I’m going to be looking for the next manager to maintain that."

 ME: “From the scouting side, our network has really developed and we’ve been consistently able to identify developing talent, like Barry Cotter; experienced, affordable talent like Emyr Huws, Joe Garner and Martin Waghorn last year; excellent loan signings like Tom Lawrence last season; and emerging talent like Grant Ward and Adam Webster.
 The whole scouting network is so much better than the structure Mick took over six years ago."

 ME: “Sport science has come on leaps and bounds.
 We’ve made a huge investment at the Academy and development squad level.
-A change of manager is going to be able to bring a reorganisation of ss.
+A change of manager is going to be able to bring a reorganisation of sport science.
 Rather than, as it has been historically, looking after individual squads, we are now going to able to deploy sport science across the whole squad."